mirsaeedi/SoftwareTestingTurorials/README.md

 * In which thread/process the event occured?

 So, we can diagnose our application more easily.
 Add the following fields to the pattern layout of ConsoleAppender.
 You can get help from [log4j documents](https://logging.apache.org/log4j/2.x/manual/layouts.html#PatternLayout) for finding relevant pattern codes.
-  - Log Level
+  - Log Level %p
-  - Date
+  - Date %d{HH:mm:ss,SSS}
-  - Method Name
+  - Method Name %M (it's slow)
-  - Class Name
+  - Class Name %C (it's slow)
-  - Line Number
+  - Line Number %L (it's slow)
-  - Thread Name
+  - Thread Name %t
-  - Thread Id
+  - Thread Id %tid
-  - Process Id
+  - Process Id %pid

 TASK 4: In web applications, we need to have some information about the user (username,sessionsId,IP,URL) to be able to deal with problems in production environment.
 Use [*Thread Context Map* (key/value)](https://logging.apache.org/log4j/2.x/manual/thread-context.html) to provide log4j with contextual data.
 So, the contextual data will be logged alongside the message and other parameters.
 You can get help from [here](https://howtodoinjava.com/log4j2/threadcontext-fish-tagging/).